joedski/musings/HyperHTML/Journal 2018-12-10 - Abstracting Around Components in HyperHTML Things.md

 I kind of want to preserve the local-render-ability-ness of HyperHTML, though.
 Are these two steps necessarily separate?
 Or can they be run both at once, more or less?
 Does one way or the other make sense or no sense?

 Keeping them combined might be the only way it actually does make sense, at least in as much as calling `this.html` on a template actually triggers a redraw.
 Hm.

+### Paring Back Initial Workout

+I think I'll try to break this down into a few different cases:
+- Initial Patch
+    - This will be all instantiations
+- Update Patch: Update Props
+    - A queued render, basically.
+    - This will be all updates to props.
+- Update Patch: Adding a Counter
+- Update Patch: Removing a Counter
+- Update Patch: Counter Increment Click
+    - This might need to be two different models:
+        1. Model where Current Counter Value is held exclusively internally to the Counter Component Instance.
+        2. Model where Current Counter Value is held exclusively by the parent App Component Instance.